All Episodes

 I mean, I know I can do it.

-I just am I gonna get accused, be accused of being a racist.
+Am I going to get accused, be accused of being a racist?

-Okay, three Los Angeles Scrual teachers have been suspended for giving children pictures of O.J.
+Okay, three Los Angeles Screwl teachers have been suspended for giving children pictures of O.J.
 Simpson, Dennis Rodman, and Rue Paul to carry in a Black History Month parade.

-Los Angeles, you look confused in there, Bran.
+Los Angeles, you look confused in there, Brian.

-Is it something about that make any sense?
+Is it something going to make any sense?

-The Los Angeles Scrual District spokeswoman Gail Pollard Terry said yesterday the teachers were removed from their classrooms at Wadsworth Elementary School.
+The Los Angeles Scruel District spokeswoman Gail Pollard Terry said yesterday the teachers were removed from their classrooms at Wadsworth Elementary School.

-She says the teachers who are white, oh, could have made a more appropriate choice, such as Oprah Winfrey.
+She says the teachers who are white could have made a more appropriate choice, such as Oprah Winfrey.

-She says the Scrual held a parade Friday with children from other classes carrying photos of black heroes, such as Nelson Mandela, Harriet Tubman, and President Obama.
+She says the Scruel held the parade Friday with children from other classes carrying photos of black heroes such as Nelson Mandela, Harriet Tubman, and President Obama.

 Well, I mean, OJ was a hero to a bunch of them, at least 12 of them on a jury.